Pliind/nginx-setup/README.md

 - Download a suitable SSH-client to your PC, Putty for example
 - Connect to your NAS (NASIP:22)
 - login as admin and after login as root with commando `sudo -i` (enter your admin password again)
-- I like keeping my docker-folder in root so change folder to root `cd /.` and create a directory for your docker-apps. `mkdir docker`
+- I like keeping my docker-folder in root so change folder to root `cd /.` and create a directory for your docker-containers . `mkdir docker`
 - We also need to make folder for nginx, `cd docker`, `mkdir letsencrypt`, `cd letsencrypt`, `mkdir config`

 ```version: '2'